 You spent weeks training your OpenClaw agent — building memory, refining context, tuning personality.
 Then one bad session wipes it.
 Gone.
 And your last "real" backup?
 Yesterday.
 Maybe last week.

-**Time Clawshine gives you a time machine.** Every hour, it silently takes an encrypted, incremental snapshot of your agent's brain — memory, sessions, config, everything.
-Only changed bytes are stored, so it runs in seconds and barely uses disk.
-When things break (and they will), you roll back to *exactly* the moment before it happened.
+**Time Clawshine gives OpenClaw a local encrypted time machine.** Every hour, restic takes an incremental snapshot of your agent's brain — memory, sessions, config, everything.
+Only changed bytes are stored, so backups stay fast and compact.
+When things break (and they will), you roll back by time, snapshot, or file to *exactly* the moment before it happened.
 Not yesterday.
 Not "the last backup."
 The exact hour.

 **One command to install.
 Zero maintenance.
 Just works.**